5afe/safe-gelato-relay-service/README.md

 ## Test

-If you want to execute the tests for the service you can execute the following:
+If you want to execute the tests for the service, you can execute the following:

 ```bash
 yarn run test